pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README2.md

 <br />

-When we think of our users, they want to create a bookmark and then want to see some sort of success that their bookmark has been created.
+When we think of our users, they want to create a bookmark and then want to see the success that their bookmark has been created.
 So the flow will be:

 - A user fills out the create form
 - Presses the submit button